 His 2014 book, Running Free: A Runner’s Journey Back to Nature, was short-listed for the 2015 Thwaites Wainwright Prize for UK Nature and Travel Writing.
 And his much-praised biography of of the incomparable Emil Zátopek, ‘Today We Die A Little’ (2016) ,was short-listed for the Cross Sports Book Awards and long-listed for the William Hill Sports Book of the Year Award.

-Richard’s other books include The Lost Village: In Search of a Forgotten Rural England, which was named Non-Fiction Book of the Year in the 2009 Saga Grown-Up Awards; and People Power: Remaking Parliament for the populist age – a short, radical and remarkably prescient proposal for reforming British democracy, published in February 2018 as part of Biteback’s “Provocations” series.
+His other books include The Lost Village: In Search of a Forgotten Rural England, which was named Non-Fiction Book of the Year in the 2009 Saga Grown-Up Awards; and People Power: Remaking Parliament for the populist age – a short, radical proposal for reforming British democracy, published in February 2018 as part of Biteback’s “Provocations” series.
 He is also co-author of Let IT Go (2012; 2017), Dame Stephanie Shirley’s account of her life as a champion of women’s rights and philanthropy (soon to become a film directed by Haifaa al-Mansour).

 Richard has also edited several books – including the acclaimed A History of the Great War in 100 Moments – for The Independent, where he worked from 1993 to 2016 in a number of senior roles including Executive Editor and Associate Editor.
-Today, his colleagues are mostly quadrupeds.
+Today, he is a full-time writer whose colleagues are mostly quadrupeds.